caderek/arrows/packages/array/README.md

 For convenience, some functions have additional methods to execute the most common use cases of the function.
 For example - `sort` function, in addition to the generic form, contains also static methods (that are also auto-curried, pure functions) like `sort.num`, `sort.numDesc`, etc.

-Functions that do not have a native equivalent have `_` suffix.
+Functions that do not have a native equivalent contain `_` suffix.
 That way we can implement native-like version in the future (if an equivalent method will be added to the language), without potentially breaking backward-compatibility of the library.

 The library has **built-in type definitions**, which provide an excellent IDE support.